SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-VariablesAndScopes.md

   		yourself
 ```

-### Using the Scope
+### Using Scopes

 The basic structure of our lexical scope implementation introduces the method `scopeDefining:`.
-This method returns the scope defining the given name.
+This method returns the scope defining the specified name.
 The method `scopeDefining:` forwards the search to the current scope, obtained through `currentScope`.
 Since we only have one scope for now we do not cover the case where the variable is not in the variables of the receiver.

 ```